nuriamimbreropelegri/exploring_protein_universe_pipeline/README.md

 3. Add fold information from each ESM atlas sequence (using the created database containing the sequence tag and the corresponding domain) in the alignment file:  [2.
 All-against-all (c: Add fold information)](https://github.com/nuriamimbreropelegri/TFM/blob/main/2.%20All-against-all%20(c%3A%20Add%20fold%20information))
 ### FILTER
 4. Filter by Filter by e-value score <10^-5, HSSP curve and alignment lenght: [2.
 All-against-all (d: Filtering)](https://github.com/nuriamimbreropelegri/TFM/blob/main/2.%20All-against-all%20(d%3A%20Filtering))
+### ANALYSIS
+5. The pairwise alignment results are analyzed in order to study the following parameters: alignment lenght, e-value, percentage of identity.
+[2.
+All-against-all (e: Analysis)](
 ## 3. CLUSTERING THE FRAGMENTS
 ### ADD HIT ID
 1. Add an index number to each alignment result representing the hit ID [3.
 Clustering (a: add hit ID)](https://github.com/nuriamimbreropelegri/TFM/blob/main/3.%20Clustering%20(a%3A%20add%20hit%20ID))